Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Attribute-Authenticated Continuous Group Key Agreement

 An AA-CGKA group is initialised through the $\mathsf{Create}$ function.
 At the start, the only member of the group is its creator, which also initialises a signature key pair.
 The set of requirements for the group is also defined in this stage.

 \paragraph*{\textbf{Proposals and Commits}}

-Besides the \textit{basic} CGKA proposals $\{\mathsf{add}, \mathsf{update}, \mathsf{remove}, \mathsf{join}\}$, our AA-CGKA protocol adds \textit{requirement proposals} which manage the set of requirements for the group.
-These proposals can be employed to add new requirements or to modify existing ones.
-As for base proposals, they must be committed through the operation $\mathsf{Commit}$; in this process, they are signed by a member of the CGKA group.
-The generated commit message $C$ contains the identity of the committer $id$, base CGKA commit $C_{basic}$, the committed proposals that modify requirements $C_{reqs}$, a \textit{Welcome} message $W$ and a signature $\lambda$.
+Both \textit{base} and \textit{requirement} proposals must be committed through the operation $\mathsf{Commit}$; in this process, they are signed by a member of the CGKA group.
+The generated commit message $C$ contains the identity of the committer $id$, base CGKA commit $C_{basic}$, the committed proposals that modify requirements $C_{reqs}$, a \textit{Welcome} message $W$ and a signature $\sigma$.

 To apply the changes included in a commit, the group members must execute the $\mathsf{Process}$ operation.
 For new members, this also means processing the Welcome message and obtaining the set of requirements from the group.
-First, members of the group must validate that the signatures included in the Commit message are valid.
+First, members of the group must validate that the signatures included in the commit message are valid.
 After processing the base CGKA commit, the \textit{requirement proposals} are applied, modifying the current set of requirements.